mekkablue/Glyphs-Scripts/README.md

 * **Align Selected Nodes with Background:** Align selected nodes with the nearest background node unless it is already taken by a previously moved node.
 Like Cmd-Shift-A for aligning a single node with the background, but for multiple nodes.
 * **Copy Glyphs from Other Font into Backup Layers:** Creates backup layers for selected glyphs in target font, and fills them with the respective glyphs from source font.
 Useful if you want to add glyphs from one font as bracket layers in another. *Needs Vanilla.*
-* **Distribute Nodes:** Horizontally or vertically distributes nodes (depends on the width/height ratoi of the selection bounding box).
+* **Distribute Nodes:** Horizontally or vertically distributes nodes (depends on the width/height ratio of the selection bounding box).
 * **Enlarge Single-Unit Segments:** Doubles the length of line segments shorter than one unit.
 * **Fill Up with Rectangles:** Goes through your selected glyphs, and if it finds an empty one, inserts a placeholder rectangle.
 Useful for quickly building a dummy font for testing.
 * **Find Near Vertical Misses:** Finds nodes that are close but not exactly on vertical metrics. *Needs Vanilla.*